algorandfoundation/algokit-cli/docs/features/project/bootstrap.md

 ### Bootstrap Node.js project

 The command `algokit project bootstrap npm` installs Node.js project dependencies if there is a `package.json` file in the current directory by running `npm install` command to install all node modules specified in that file.
-If you don't have npm available it will show a clear error message and resolution instructions.
+However, when running in CI mode **with** present `package-lock.json` file (either by setting the `CI` environment variable or using the `--ci` flag), it will run `npm ci` instead, which provides a cleaner and more deterministic installation.
+If `package-lock.json` is missing, it will show a clear error message and resolution instructions.
+If you don't have `npm` available it will show a clear error message and resolution instructions.

 Here is an example outcome of running `algokit project bootstrap npm` command: